I don’t know about you, but I plan on wearing offensively short shorts this summer.

-That said, I’d be lying if I wasn’t feeling a touch insecure about my winter + COVID body I’ve accumulated over the last year.
-My skin is luminescent from lockdown and I might’ve increased my waistline from one too many “nightcap” cocktails.
+That said, I’d be lying if I wasn’t feeling a touch insecure about my winter body I’ve accumulated since last year.
+My skin is luminescent from winter months and I might’ve increased my waistline from one too many “nightcap” cocktails.

 So, here’s what I’m doing.
 Join me if you’d like.

 NOTE: If you’re like most people and procrastinated getting in shape for the summer, no worries⏤I got you covered.
 Just make sure to read until the end of this post to find out the best way to rapidly lose 10+ lbs in less than 6 weeks.
 (And, no, it’s not Keto.)

 How I’m Staying In (Pretty Good) Shape This Summer Without Much Effort Or Restriction

 Along with sleeping more, walking more is the most boring, but effective, way to speed up fat loss and be a healthier person.
 It’s literally as straightforward as that.